krainboltgreene/krainboltgreene.github.io/content/RESUME.md

 # Kurtis Rainbolt-Greene

 I've been writing software for the last 13 years and professionally working as a software engineer for the last 11 years.
-I have worked on large web applications and small web applications, as a salaried full-time employee and a contract engineer.
+I have been a part of a long list of companies and a wide range of teams: I have worked in backend engineering, frontend engineering, analytics engineering, and developer operation engineering roles.
+I have worked on large web applications and small web applications, as a salaried full-time employee and a contract engineer.I have worked hard to achieve my place in the programming community by working on Open Source software, and mentoring.
+I devote my free time to the art of programming and my work time to the development of business software.

 You can find [my Github at this link](https://github.com/krainboltgreene) and [my LinkedIn here at this link](https://www.linkedin.com/in/krainboltgreene)